TooManyBees/beglitch/README.md

 ## packaging

-concatenate the javascripts all together or something, idk
+concatenate the javascripts all together or something, idk.